ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

-If you are unable to find any project for this task, you can utilize the source code of [ProjectX](https://github.com/ouspg/ProjectX).
-However, it is recommended to pick up a project from Github, fork it and try to fuzz automate it.
+If you are unable to find any project for this task, you can utilize the source code of [ProjectX](https://github.com/ouspg/ProjectX) but this might not give you full 2 points.
+Therefore, it is recommended to pick up a project from Github, fork it and try to fuzz automate it.
 2 points will be awarded for a well-implemented CI pipeline with fuzz automation.

 **Document your work properly for this task and include necessary screenshots and commands used**